PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Originally located in Cyre, it was discovered by the Lords of Dust and almost destroyed
 		- The silver flame caused the Mourning to protect itself, but used most of its power doing so
 		- Slowly burning out, Overlords are straining against their bonds, causing chaos across the world

+- **Significant Lore**: The Origin of the Warforged
+	- Warforged are the man-made reincarnates of the fallen soldiers in the Last War; Their souls were repurposed as weapons in the war that took their lives once already.
+	- The first few batches of Warforged were created without a 'soul' - mindless automatons that had no self initiative or instinct.
+They were grunts, they followed orders, but on average they were less effective than a typical soldier.
+	- Cannith artificers - at the order of Marix d'Cannith - devised a method of transferring the soul of a recently deceased humanoid into the body of a warforged - building on the original *Steelhardt* designs taken from Geralt's parents.

 - **Significant NPCs**
 	- Varyn "The Valiant" Grayburn